statuscompliance/status-docs/docs/Tooling/nodeRED.md

 - `project-to-url`: Given the id of a trello board, the id of a trello card in the board, the API key and the trello token, return the github repositories linked to the given card.

 In addition to this, a chatbot has also been developed to help non-technical users create and describe Node-RED flows (You can check the [<u>OpenAI integration</u>](/docs/Tooling/openAI)).

-If you want to test these nodes without logging into the system, you can follow the installation guide of [<u>STATUS nodes</u>](/docs/Getting-started/nodeRED)